JiahuiYangCS/MeetingSummaryAPPwithChatGPT3.5_16k/README.txt

 Using the Langchain freamwork with map and reduce summarization methods Map and reduce prompt words can be modified in the summarize function of the summarizer_module.py file as needed

+## available save data in to MongoDB
+# setting MongoDB in the script: appSummary+MongoDB.py,    at top part

 # Author: Jiahui Yang
 # Date: 10/12/2023